 Of course, no review of NieR: Automata can go without mentioning its aesthetics.
 Simply put, Automata is a game that draws you in with a brilliantly realized post-apocalyptic setting and a haunting and beautiful atmosphere in its combination of familiar and alien elements.
 The soundtrack by Keiichi Okabe and Keigo Hoashi is utterly amazing, complementing the mood of the game perfectly and lending a grandiose feel to its action and scale.
 Even more impressively, the audio is designed in such a way that music tracks seamlessly transition into one another, meaning a calm track from a serene ruined city can quickly give way to a hard-driving, choir-backed epic feel when one gets into a fight against a particularly strong foe.
 Equally impressive is its voice cast, with Kira Buckland as 2B and Kyle McCarley as 9S doing an incredible job of bringing their characters to life and making the player truly take the journey with them.

 In short, NieR: Automata is a very enjoyable game, polishing up the lacking elements of its predecessor while losing none of its intelligent themes or heavy mood in the process.
 Its blend of intense action, amazing aesthetics, credible characters and a truly surreal atmosphere and environment to explore make it a game that is not just a joy to play, but an interactive experience that quickly captivates the player's imagination and takes them for a ride.
-The more I played it, the more I got enthralled in its world, and while it is a bit one-note, grindy and frustrating at times, it is nevertheless a very captivating journey.
+The more I played it, the more I got enthralled in its world, and while it is a bit grindy and frustrating at times, it is nevertheless a very captivating journey.
 Highly recommended.

 Publisher: Square Enix